 It so happened that some of the compounds used by Greek sculptors to prepare the surface for painting accidentally protected the marble by creating a seal, but they failed to keep the paint in place.
 For example, the dazzling white Greek and Roman sculptures on display at the Metropolitan Museum of Art in New York have been put through the restoration process of deep cleaning, polishing, and sealing.
 With frequent and proper sealing, natural-stone tiles and slabs can retain the look of these classic sculptures.
 Here are some sealing tips for you to follow if you have granite or another type of natural stone in your home.

 Make Sealing Part of Your Cleaning Schedule

 Some types of natural stone have greater porosity than others, which means they should be sealed more often.
-Marble, limestone, and soapstone are examples of porous surfaces that should be sealed frequently, particularly if they get a lot of use.
+Marble, limestone, and quartzite are examples of porous surfaces that should be sealed frequently, particularly if they get a lot of use.